TheVoronModder/MiniFridge/README.md

 ## **SOLUTION!**

-The solution is simple, have different profiles of hinges and latches for various Extrusion T Slot profiles.
+The solution is simple, focus on the most popular linear rails.

+Makerbeam XL has the 3mm channel width, parts designed are for 3mm channel width however, they work well with LDO MiSUMi rails also.

 BOM:
 4x m5 x 40 Pin